C-Loftus/Princeton-Thesis/doc/main.md

 numbersections: true
 ---

-# Abstract
+\begin{abstract}

-For individuals with disabilities, machine learning provides a powerful way to create more useful accessibility software.
-Voice recognition software is a particularly useful example that has allowed many to interact with their computers hands free.
+For individuals with health limitations, machine learning provides a powerful way to create more useful accessibility software.
+Voice recognition software is a particularly useful example that allows many to interact with their computers hands free.

-However, many models related to specialty tasks suffer from a lack of data, well trained models, or an ecosystem through which to share them.
+However, many models related to specialty tasks like accessibility suffer from a lack of data, well trained models, or an ecosystem through which to share them.
 Machine learning tasks for accessibility software often lack corporate incentives and thus depend upon community-led, manual solutions that potentially compromise privacy.

-In my paper, I describe a novel way to apply Federated Learning for voice-based accessibility software.
+In my paper, I describe a novel way to apply federated learning for voice-based accessibility software.
 This solution using federated learning allows models to be trained without exposing sensitive voice data to a central server.
 It seeks to reduce the complexity of the federated learning process for end users and allows users to use their data generated from existing accessibility software.
 This data can be used to build the backend for new voice control software on mobile devices.
 Throughout this paper,I describe the technical implementation of this solution and the user experience goals that informed my design.

 Finally in the last section of the paper, I discuss a new platform, Linux mobile devices, where voice control is sorely lacking and how we can integrate new ecosystems such as my own software.
 I argue that the data sovereignty goals of Linux Mobile devices align well with those of federated learning.
 I discuss not only why federated learning is theoretically useful on this platform, but also the technical challenges of building accessibility software within new platforms.
 At the end of the paper, I discuss the implications of this work for the future of accessibility software.
+\end{abstract}

 ## Acknowledgements

 I would like to thank my advisor, Professor Kyle Jamieson at Princeton University for his advice and insight throughout the research process.

-Any existing code adapted for this project was fairly used in accordance with the terms of the Apache, GPL, or MIT licenses.
+Any existing code adapted for this project was fairly used in accordance with the terms of the Apache, BSD, or MIT licenses.
 Relevant licensing information is at the top of the corresponding file.
 When implementing the technical algorithms and general structure of this monorepo, I used built upon and modified code and design principles from

 [https://pytorch.org/tutorials/intermediate/speech_command_recognition_with_torchaudio.html](https://pytorch.org/tutorials/intermediate/speech_command_recognition_with_torchaudio.html)